 Those same questions could arise regarding other policies.
 If an insurance coverage issue develops from a policy violation, then UBER and LYFT’s actual enforcement of those policies would become quite relevant.
 If these companies do not actually enforce the policies except after the fact when it is convenient, then a jury could conclude that the alleged policy violation was not material and therefore coverage should exist.
 Our Florida UBER car accident attorneys are keeping a close watch on these issues.

-If you or your family were injured in an UBER or LYFT car accident anywhere in Florida, the UBER accident lawyers and LYFT car accident attorneys at the Wolfson Law Firm are here to help you.
+If you or your family were injured in an UBER or LYFT car accident anywhere in Florida, the UBER accident lawyers and LYFT car accident attorneys at Wolfson & Leon are here to help you.
 You never owe a fee unless they make a recovery for you.
 All consultations are free and confidential.
 We have offices in Miami, Fort Lauderdale and West Palm Beach for free appointments.
 Call (305) 285-1115 and get the answers that you need so that you can get the justice that you deserve.